Sturmflut/sturmflut.github.io/_posts/2015-05-06-hacking-ubuntu-touch-part-3-how-images-are-flashed.markdown

 ## The "system-image-upgrader does the work" part

 `system-image-upgrader` interprets the commands from the `/cache/recovery/ubuntu_command` commands file.
-I've written about this file a couple of times already and now is the moment to look at it.
+I've written about this file a couple of times already, and now is the moment to look at it.

 {% highlight text %}
 ~ # cat /cache/recovery/ubuntu_command.applying